 I wrote a book called Transformed By the Light

 In it I describe a study I did of adults who had near death experiences as children and the transformation that resulted.
 Even astonishing changes such as they can't wear wrist watches.
-Click here to purchase it and support our research
+You can buy the book at all major book sellers.

 Videos On This Page

 2. Group discussion that Death is joyous, spiritual